Donaim/miseq-workflow-pres/slides.md

 The geno2pheno algorithm predicts tropism from the V3 amino acid sequence using a position-specific scoring matrix.

-The 2% threshold for calling a sample X4 is conservative - it catches minority variants that could cause treatment failure.
+Our threshold for calling a sample X4 is conservative - it catches minority variants that could cause treatment failure.
 -->

 ---